danyayay/ynet_adaptive/README.md

 unzip sdd_ynet.zip
 ``` -->

 Our filtered datasets and segmentation masks can be downloaded from [here](https://drive.google.com/file/d/1BZQ6ApSTG8-nOPiX5jvN4FH7zf916uM_/view?usp=sharing).
 Due to copyright, we cannot provide data for inD dataset.
-Please request the inD file from the authors and then use the `utils.processing_inD.py` file for preprocessing.
+Please request the inD file from the authors and then use the `bash scripts/inD/processing.sh` file for preprocessing.
 The data directory should have the following structure:
 ```
 data
 ├── sdd